 Become a lovers from being bestfriends

-Edited by Mark Joel Cristobal, Charmed, Anonymous, Rebecca M. and 9 others
+Edited by Mark Joel Cristobal, Charmed, Rebecca M., sheryl hernandez and 8 others

 Some of the best, most long-lasting relationships start with good friendship as a base.
 You can freely laugh, cry, joke around with each other and share secrets that you wouldn't tell anyone else.
 It's only natural for this level of closeness that you share to transition into something more if you're mutually attracted to one another.
 But how do you initiate this transition without mega awkwardness?
 It is possible if you're willing to slowly introduce the idea and put forth the effort required to build another part of your relationship.
 It's also imperative that you're ready to risk the relationship as a whole, since once you take a leap into romantic territory, the friendship you have might never be the same again if things don't work out.

 Initiating a Romantic Relationship with Your Friend